gammapy/gammapy/docs/install/conda.rst

 Gammapy conda installation
 ==========================

+**TODO: do we still want it here since we push for conda install anyways**

 If you want to use some Python package together with Gammapy that is not pre-installed as part of that conda environment, you can use ``conda`` or